KR Foundation currently has two programme areas: Sustainable Behaviour and Sustainable Finance. Read more about the

 In order to avert dangerous climate change and environmental degradation, most of the known fossil fuel reserves must remain in the ground.
 Yet, the existing financial system is driving the production and consumption of fossil fuels to unsustainable levels.

-KR Foundation focuses on addressing the root causes of climate change: within sustainable finance, this means supporting interventions that aim to shift financial incentives (such as investments, subsidies, taxes, regulation, etc.) away from fossil fuel production and consumption.
+KR Foundation focuses on addressing the root causes of climate change.
+Within sustainable finance, this means supporting interventions that aim to shift financial incentives (such as investments, subsidies, taxes, regulation, etc.) away from fossil fuel production and consumption and onto a pathway compatible with the Paris Agreement’s target of keeping global warming at well-below 2 degrees.